plausible/docs/docs/google-tag-manager.md

 If you prefer to get up and running with Plausible as quickly as possible, we have two Google Tag Manager containers that require minimal edits.
 Do right click the links below to download the linked files:

-- [Plausible Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-Integration.json) - default script.js tracking
+- [Plausible Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-Integration.json) - For the default tracking snippet
-- [Plausible Full Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-full-integration.json) - includes script extensions, props and 404 tracking
+- [Plausible Full Integration](https://raw.githubusercontent.com/plausible/docs/master/static/files/Plausible-GTM-full-integration.json) - For tracking snippet that includes our optional enhanced measurements, custom properties and 404 error page tracking

-## How to import Plausible's GTM containers
+### How to import Plausible's GTM containers

 * Navigate to the **Admin** section of your container's workspace